 Out of court settlement can be brought at any stage of the suit.

 Parties may keep the terms of a settlement confidential unless they are required to explain to the court the reason for such confidentiality.
 The parties may be required to submit the settlement agreement in a sealed cover if so directed by the court.

-Often, the party who is to recover monies or receive consideration under a settlement agreement prefers to file the settlement terms in court so that the terms are included as a part of the court’s order.
-This is helpful if that party wishes to reopen or initiate further proceedings in the event of default of the terms by the other party.
+Often, the party who is to recover monies or consideration under a settlement agreement prefers to file the settlement terms in court so that the terms are included as a part of the court's order.
+This is helpful if that party wishes to reopen or initiate further proceedings in the event of default by the other party.

 In court-ordered mediation, the discussions and negotiations between the parties before a mediator are to be treated with the utmost confidentiality when the parties arrive at a settlement, and even otherwise.